lynnlangit/Hello-AWS-Data-Services/Readme.md

 ## AWS Data Services

 This is a set of scripts and instructions designed to help you quickly set up and load key AWS data services for demo and learning purposes.
 The goal is to get a 'Hello World' implementation set up quickly.
 These samples use the AWS Query Editors for RDS and Redshift.
-I recommend using the now-available Jupyter Notebook to quickly connect to EMR.
+I recommend using the included Jupyter Notebook to quickly connect to EMR.
 Samples include the following AWS Data Services:
   - **AWS RDS Aurora and MySQL**
     - Creates, load and SQL queries for **Northwind** database tables
     - For RDS Aurora Serverless use AWS RDS Query Editor